julienisbet/project-starter/README.md

 * Morning Standup: Meet with your advisor and each person should discuss what they did the day before, what they're planning to do today, and if they have any blockers
 * End of Day Review: Meet up at the end of the day with your group to discuss progress and any blockers that need to be resolved
 * Check in regularly with your advisor -- let them know of any concerns
-* Fill out daily report via Google Forms (you also need to fill our your PT report) [Link to follow]
+* Fill out daily report via Google Forms (you also need to fill our your PT report) [Click Here](https://forms.gle/jkHdfCXCitY1GwoB6)